Peptic ulcer disease refers to painful sores or ulcers in the lining of the stomach or first part of the small intestine, called the duodenum.

 Both of the common causes (extended use of NSAIDs and H. pylori bacteria) can be treated using a combination of medication.
 Dr. Bhatti will analyze your needs specifically before recommending the best treatment.

 Schedule an appointment at Bhatti GI if you are experiencing ulcerative symptoms.
+Dr. Bhatti is board-certified and has decades of experience treating patients throughout the state of Minnesota.

 Click to learn more about peptic ulcer disease.